Angry Whale Hunter With a Harpoon

 Created by artist Bela Pratt to honor the town of New Bedford (then known as "The Whaling City"), the Whaleman Statue shows a bronze man, stripped to the waist, standing in the prow of a bronze whaleboat slicing through a bronze sea.
 All three appear to have emerged out of a 2-D granite slab inscribed with a couple of seagulls and the Melville quote.

-It's a quirky use of materials and perspective, although it was criticized at first because the whaleman holds his harpoon wrong -- reminding us of the 21st century dust-up over the Cardiff Kook surfer statue -- and later because the whaleman is white (most of them were not).
-In 2008 the mayor installed a metal barricade in front of the statue, which everyone hates.
+It's a quirky use of materials and perspective, although it was criticized at first because the whaleman holds his harpoon wrong -- reminding us of the 21st century dust-up over the Cardiff Kook surfer statue -- and later because the harpooner is white (historically, most of them were not).
+In 2011 the mayor installed an ugly fence in front of the statue, which everyone hated.
+A new mayor removed the keep-away fence in 2013, so people can once again pose in front of the statue.